infernalmedia/inertiajs-tables-laravel-query-builder/README.md

 composer require protonemedia/inertiajs-tables-laravel-query-builder
 ```

-The package will automatically register the Service Provider which provides a `table` method that you can use on an Interia Response.
+The package will automatically register the Service Provider which provides a `table` method that you can use on an Inertia Response.

 #### Search fields